LearnEverything/acktueli/src/pages/docs/APPROACH.md

 ## Approach
 Different `approaches` can be used with Acktueli.
 It is helpful if there is a consensus on `approach`, whether _explicit_ or _implicit_.
 Depending on the `approach`, Acktueli can have different rules of documentation.
+Look for the `#` in this documentation as this will show that there is an `approach` to consider.

 ### `#polite`
 Usually the first `approach` to be taken.
 Sometimes it's only best to record `positive reactions` at first.
 Also, it might be good to also to be `#secretive`, but don't mention it.